-Gujarat: PM to inaugurate Amul plant, Gandhi museum, address farmers' gathering at Anand
+Modi in Gujarat: 'Amul is a name and has its own identity', says PM

-Ahmedabad, Sep 30: Prime Minister Narendra Modi will on Sunday visit Gujarat to inaugurate a museum dedicated to Mahatma Gandhi, an Amul chocolate plant and development projects in Rajkot, Anand and Kutch districts.
+Ahmedabad, Sep 30: Prime Minister Narendra Modi on Sunday inaugurated a museum dedicated to Mahatma Gandhi, an Amul chocolate plant and development projects in Rajkot, Anand and Kutch districts.

+Addressing the gathering, Modi said that people of Anand have come to bless us in such large numbers.
+"I thank them for the warmth and affection.
+Today, development projects worth Rs.
+1100 crore are either being inaugurated or their foundation stones are being laid.
+This will have an extremely positive impact."

+Modi said that the development projects augur well for the cooperative sector.
+He said that the brand of Amul is known world over.
+"Today, Amul has become an inspiration world over.
+People from overseas also ask me about Amul.
+Amul is not only about milk processing.
+This is an excellent model of empowerment."

 In Rajkot, Modi will inaugurate newly-built Mahatma Gandhi Museum at Alfred High School.
 The school, from where Gandhi passed his matriculation in 1887, was renamed Mohandas Gandhi High School after independence.
 It was closed in 2017 after the authorities decided to convert it into a museum.